dasoljlee/GAM305_Team1/README.md

 # Chosen Scenario
 Unannounced First-Person Simulation <!--- Jessi-->

+[Evan] Codename: Vaccine

 ## Content
 Overall Sceanrio for the game is that the player has been miniatruized and inserted into the body.
 The player's goal is to locate and eliminate various viruses.
 The player will move through the game space and shoot the viruses. <!--- Jessi-->

 Jessi: UMMMM.
 Maybe we can do like a "Honey, I strunk the kids", "Magicschool bus" or "Grounded" (game) vibes.
 Something along those lines in terms of our story/theme line.

-Evan: Since the player has been shrunken down and inserted into the body, the 5 required rooms in our level could be the organs, and shaped as such.
+[Evan] Since the player has been shrunken down and inserted into the body, the 5 required rooms in our level could be the organs, and shaped as such.
 The player was ingested like a medicinal pill, lands in the stomach, and must travel throughout the body to reach the final “Heart” room.
 Each organ room will have up to 3 variations of virus AI enemies to defeat, and travel between the rooms could be done through both horizontal/vertical elevator platforms (could be modeled after white blood cells which transport us to fight the viruses), and “capillary” tunnels that require crouching/crawling.
 Level progression through the rooms would be linear.
 Defeat all enemies in one room and move onto the next.
 ((I have hand sketched my initial ideas for the level design.
 Please see the image file saved in this project repository for a visual reference.))

 ## Level Requirements: